Meet Our Medical Leadership

 Alain C.J. de Lotbinière, MD, CM, FACS, FRCSC

 Medical Director of the Gamma Knife Center

 Medical Director of the Cancer Treatment and Wellness Center

 Dr. de Lotbinière spent 17 years at Yale University School of Medicine (YSM), where he was Director of Stereotactic and Functional Neurosurgery, Director of Pituitary Surgery, and Medical Director of Gamma Knife Surgery.
-He was an associate professor of neurology at YSM, where he created a program for stereotactic and functional neurosurgery as well as radiosurgery.
+He was an Associate Professor of Neurosurgery at YSM, where he created a program for stereotactic and functional neurosurgery as well as radiosurgery.

 Dr. de Lotbinière earned his undergraduate degree from Columbia University and completed his medical school and subsequent training at McGill University School of Medicine in Montreal, Quebec.
 He then completed a fellowship at Addenbrooke’s Hospital in Cambridge, England.
 He is certified in neurosurgery by the Royal College of Physicians and Surgeons of Canada and by the American Board of Neurological Surgery.
 In addition, he is Medical Director of the Cancer Treatment and Wellness Center at New York’s Northern Westchester Hospital (NWH) and a past president of the International Gamma Knife Society.

 He has been treating patients with a multitude of intracranial disorders using stereotactic radiosurgery since 1991.
 He has performed over 1,000 stereotactic radiosurgical interventions and is recognized worldwide as a leading authority in the field.